 “Chinese saves tokens” is a reasonable-sounding intuition that doesn’t survive contact with real measurements.
 Hanzi density shows up in the context window, not the token bill.

-The real picture:
+The measured picture:

 Don’t trust the intuition “Chinese saves money with AI.”
 Trust your own measurement.
 Run 100 representative prompts through tiktoken or your API’s usage field — that number is worth more than any public benchmark.